StevePro7/CandyKidSMS_New/README.md

 IMPORTANT
 I forgot about the gamer move + coll code in play screen that should be gamer Mgr I forgot about the gamer move + coll code in play screen that should be gamer Mgr

+22/02/2020
+I updated all the move to Kid in cont screen and port to play screen Just to check the performance I play the music and was slowing down on the stop() function I thought this was because I implemented the basic collision checks there but it was the code was printing out text onto the screen 3x So just to bear this in mind when I integrate score this could potentially slow down the music...